dbashford/mimosa-bower/README.md

 ```

 * `bowerDir.path`: string, the path to where mimosa-bower will initially install bower assets before moving the key assets into the `watch.sourceDir`
 * `bowerDir.clean`: boolean, whether or not to remove temporary bower assets after install.
-If enabled, mimosa-bower will not auto-install bower dependencies when mimosa starts as that would cause mimosa to install everything every time.
-If clean is enabled, the "bower" command must be used to install dependencies.
 * `copy.enabled`: boolean, whether or not to copy assets out of the `bowerDir.path` and into `watch.sourceDir`
 * `copy.outRoot`: A string path to append to the `vendor` directories before copying in assets.
 All copied assets would go inside this directory.
 Example: `"bower-managed"`. `null` means no outRoot is applied. `null` is the default.
 * `copy.exclude`: An array of string paths or regexes.
 Files to exclude from